 Architectural patterns

-• A quotation of specialized AI agents that perform focused tasks such as evidence extraction, entity and event extraction, cross source reconciliation, timeline construction, estimation of liability, and generation of an auditable report.
+- A suite of specialized AI agents that perform focused tasks such as evidence extraction, entity and event extraction, cross-source reconciliation, timeline construction, liability estimation, and generation of an auditable report.

 Trade-offs

 There are notable trade-offs between latency, accuracy, privacy, and complexity.
 Low latency requires aggressive parallelism and streaming data processing, but it can challenge coherence of the reconstruction without strong synchronization.
-Higher accuracy benefits from deeper cross source reasoning and more expensive model runs, which increases cost and requires careful resource management.
+Higher accuracy benefits from deeper cross-source reasoning and more expensive model runs, which increases cost and requires careful resource management.
 Privacy and compliance often constrain data sharing across components; this necessitates robust de identification, access controls, and policy enforcements.
 Modularity improves maintainability but demands careful interface design and versioning to prevent breaking changes.
 Finally, human in the loop improves trust and handles edge cases, yet introduces workflow complexity and potential delays; the system should include gates that can escalate to humans when confidence is low or when regulatory thresholds are reached.
+See also Synthetic Data Governance: Vetting the Quality of Data Used to Train Enterprise Agents.

 Failure modes and mitigations